trunghng/reinforcement_learning_an_introduction/README.md

 (Updating)

-Many ideas in the solutions are inspired by this well-known [repo](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) of Shangtong Zhang
+Many ideas in the solutions are inspired by and taken from this well-known [repo](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) of Shangtong Zhang